How does this medication work? What will it do for me?

 Liver problems: The safety of using this medication has not been established for people with liver disease.
 If you have liver disease, discuss with your doctor whether any special monitoring is needed.

-Migraine: After taking a dose of levonorgestrel, you may experience severe headache or a migraine.
+Migraine: After taking a dose of levonorgestrel, you may experience a severe headache or a migraine.

 Pregnancy: This medication should not be used during pregnancy.
 It will not terminate a pregnancy that has already been established.